 Limited submission proposals

 Our office coordinates the University’s entries for limited submission proposals.
 Announcements for these limited submissions are usually made through the official Research & Innovation email communication channel.
-Subscribe to our mailing list firstname.lastname@example.org to receive our notifications.
+Subscribe to our mailing list, Researchnotes to receive our notifications.

-Your completed pre-proposal is submitted as a single PDF file to the Associate Vice President for Research, Ahmad Itani (email@example.com).
+Your completed pre-proposal should be submitted as a single Word document to the Associate Vice President for Research, Ahmad Itani, at firstname.lastname@example.org.
 If a researcher identifies a limited submission that has not been announced through researchnotes, contact the Associate Vice President for Research to obtain permission to submit.
 Depending on the agency timeline, permission might be granted on a first-come-first-serve basis; alternatively, an announcement through researchnotes might be made.

 - Cover sheet with the following information: